digitalocean/container-blueprints/DOKS-wordpress/README.md

 ## Installing and configuring the OpenEBS Dynamic NFS Provisioner

+**This section explains how to install NFS provisioner using helm.
+If you want to use Digitalocean Kubernetes 1-click instead, skip this section and use [this to install NFS provisioner](https://marketplace.digitalocean.com/apps/openebs-nfs-provisioner) on your cluster.**

 A new [DigitalOcean Block Storage](https://docs.digitalocean.com/products/volumes/) volume is provisioned each time you use a [PersistentVolume](https://kubernetes.io/docs/concepts/storage/persistent-volumes/) as part of your Kubernetes stateful application.
 The [StorageClass](https://kubernetes.io/docs/concepts/storage/storage-classes/) resource tells Kubernetes about the underlying storage type available.
 DigitalOcean is using [do-block-storage](https://github.com/digitalocean/csi-digitalocean) by default.

 Below command lists the available storage classes for your Kubernetes cluster: